matyus/classtab-navigator/README.md

 1. Clone this repo
 1. Visit `chrome://extensions` in a tab and click **Load unpacked**
-1. Choose this the folder for this repo
+1. Choose this folder for this repo
 1. Visit [classtab.org](https://classtab.org/)

 ### Safari browser